 It may be relevant to make the FG synthesis and blending process mandatory, when the FG SEI is inserted in the bitstream;

-We propose to incorporate the software update in the next VTM version.
+We propose to include the software in the fork of VTM for further study.

 Acknowledgment

 This work has been achieved in the context of the 3EMS project funded by the “Region Bretagne”.
 We would like to thank Dolby Inc. for cross-checking the software.
 Also, the code provided in this contribution related with synthesis part based on RDD 5 model and SEI message for film grain is based on previous Dolby’s implementation [4].